BorgwardtLab/topological-autoencoders/README.md

 The models found in `train_model` correspond to neural network architectures.

-## Using Aleph
+## Using Aleph (optional)

-In the paper, low-dimensional persistence homology calculations were performed in python directly.
+In the paper, low-dimensional persistent homology calculations are implemented in Python directly.
 However, for higher dimensions, we recommend to use Aleph, a C++ library.
-We aim to better integrate this into this codebase, stay tuned!
+We aim to better integrate this library into our code base, stay tuned!

 Provided that all dependencies are satisfied, the following instructions should be sufficient to install the module: